thomschlereth/thrive-lending/README.md

   1. Clone the repository: `git clone https://github.com/kristindiannefoss/little_shop.git`
   2. `cd` into the project's directory
   3. Run `bundle install`
-  4. Run `rake db:create db:migrate db:seed` to set up the postgres database and seed it with users, items, and categories.
+  4. Run `rake db:create db:migrate db:seed` to set up the postgres database and seed it with users, loan_offers, loan_requests, and contracts.
-    - If you would like to create your own users, artist, items, and categories do not run `db:seed`
+    - If you would like to create your own database information do not run `db:seed`
-    - The seed file does not include any setup for admins, so those must be created manually by running `rails c` and adding a user to the database with role = 2
+    - If you do seed, it you will be provided with an admin with a username: josh and password: password
+    - If you do seed, it you will be provided with a regular user with a username: josh and password: password
   5. Run the application in the dev environment by running `rails s`

 ### App Features